A business created before or after marriage is often a contentious issue which ends in litigation when filing for divorce.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when filing for divorce.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
 Call now 916-443-1267 for your free consultation.

-What many entrepreneurs don’t realize is that although they may not fall under any state regulation, there are often local rules that require them to either register their business, obtain a business license, or to get a permit to function as a legitimate business.
-The entrepreneur will also have to obtain an employer identification number (EIN) if they have employees.
+You will need to obtain the necessary licenses and permits for your sole proprietorship.
+You do not have to register your sole proprietorship with the state of California.
+The benefit of not having to register your sole proprietorship is that it limits expenses and initial paperwork.
+Even though there are no state regulation, there are often local rules that require you to either register your business, obtain a business license, or to get a permit to function as a legitimate business.
+You will also have to obtain an employer identification number (EIN) if you have employees.

-The major drawback to a sole proprietorship is that the entrepreneur is exposed to personal liability.
-The person who operates as a sole proprietor is personally liable for any and all business debts and obligations.
-This means that if their business fails to pay a debt or is sued, the individual owner will be obligated for that debt.
+The major drawback to a sole proprietorship is that you are exposed to personal liability.
+You are personally liable for any and all business debts and obligations.
+This means that if your their business fails to pay a debt or is sued, the individual owner will be obligated for that debt.
 Operating as a sole proprietor exposes your home and personal property to a creditor’s claim – a chance you may not want to take, especially if you have other assets.

-The Internal Revenue Service does not make a distinction between the individual and their sole proprietorship for tax purposes.
-This means that for tax purposes, the owner of the sole proprietor simply reports all income and losses from the business on their personal tax return (Form 1040 and Schedule C).
+The Internal Revenue Service does not make a distinction between you as an individual and your sole proprietorship for tax purposes.
+This means that for tax purposes, you as the sole proprietor will report all income and losses from the business on your personal tax return (Form 1040 and Schedule C).

-The owner of a sole proprietorship must withhold and pay tax on their income and on the income of any employee.
+You must withhold and pay tax on your income and on the income of any employee.
 This sole proprietor must withhold taxes for contributions to Social Security, Medicare and pay estimated taxes throughout the year.

 If you are operating your sole proprietorship under a name that is different from your own or a “nickname,” you must register that name as a business with your county.
 California Business and Professions Code section 17910 requires that every person who regularly transacts business for profit under a “fictitious business name” to: